 With you ideal niche identified, involve yourself in everything about them.
 Learn how they think, how they speak, what they want—do what it takes to become the expert in their field.
 And use this knowledge to shape the services you offer and how you market them.

-The Practice growth playbook provides you with a set of tools to transform your practice and double your profits in one year, including details on how to tailor your services to suit your niche.
+The Growth Playbook provides you with a set of tools to transform your practice and double your profits in one year, including details on how to tailor your services to suit your niche.
 Drawing on strategies employed by some of the world's most progressive firms, you'll learn how you can grow rapidly and build a sustainable firm.
 Download for free.